-Hostinar, C. E., & Cicchetti, D. (2019, in press).
+Hostinar, C. E., & Cicchetti, D. (2020).
 Emotion dysregulation and internalizing spectrum disorders.
 In T. P. Beauchaine & S. E. Crowell (Eds.), Oxford Handbook of Emotion Dysregulation.
+Access chapter.

 Hostinar, C. E., McQuillan, M. T., Mirous, H. J., Grant, K. E., & Adam, E. K. (2014).
 Cortisol responses to a Group Public Speaking Task for Adolescents: Variations by age, gender, and race.
 Psychoneuroendocrinology, 50, 155-66.